 The cultivar 'Rothschildiana' is considered to be one of the most spectacular.
 The flowers appear in January, February and March in Sydney.
 When the glory lily winds through a nearby shrub, it seems as if a flock of gorgeous butterflies has arrived in the garden.

 In warmer areas to the north of Sydney, the glory lily is regarded as a noxious weed.
 The fruit of the plant can be poisonous to native wildlife.
 It is wise not to allow tubers to colonise bushland areas.
-Where there is the possibility of the plant having an averse effect on bushland it should probably not be grown, or should be kept in a pot.
+Where there is the possibility of the plant having an adverse effect on bushland it should probably not be grown, or should be kept in a pot.